European Economy

 This data tracker focuses on inflation data from the harmonised index of consumer prices (HICP), which is compiled by Eurostat and the national statistical institutes.
 Speficially, it covers the all European Union countries as well as Iceland, Norway, and Switzerland.
 The HICP is calculated using harmonised statistical methods, and thus ensures comparability across countries.

-The inflation rate in the euro area was 2.4% in December 2024, as per the latest Eurostat estimate.
-This is the annual rate of change, and thus indicates how much prices have changed compared to December 2023.
-A rate of 2.4% is a increase from 2.2% rate observed in November 2024.
+The inflation rate in the euro area stood at 2.2% in September 2025, the same as in July according to the latest Eurostat data.
+This is the annual rate of change, and thus indicates how much prices have changed compared to September 2024.

 The euro area consists of those EU Member States that have adopted the euro as their currency: Belgium, Germany, Estonia, Ireland, Greece, Spain, France, Croatia, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Austria, Portugal, Slovenia, Slovakia and Finland.

-For the 27 EU countries (EU27), the inflation rate stood at 2.7% in December, an increase from 2.5% in October.
+For the 27 EU countries (EU27), the inflation rate stood at 2.4% in August, also the same as in July.
 Note that Eurostat only produce flash estimates for euro area countries at the end of each month.
 The full data release for EU27 countries is published around the middle of the following month.

 The chart below shows how the inflation rate has developed over the past five years in all EU countries as well as Iceland, Norway and Switerland.
 These are harmonised indices of consumer prices (HICP), which means the measure is comparable across countries.
 The EU27-average marked as a grey line in each country chart.